inivekin/abosa/abosa.typ

 I'd easy find some substitutes, in names that never made a list, nae clamouring fae attributes.
+An don't be so immutable
+you meet change wi hostility,
+but don't be so predictable
+in unpredictability,
+fae knowing physics pursues mess totally unpreventable will never hae me feeling less personally responsible.
 I guess I could hae been kinder, an done more than I could recall, owerlooked I'd be far blinder